nganifaith/Ngani-Faith/README.md

 # My famous Quotes

-### A Random act of kindness can go a long way in changine the world.
+### A Random act of kindness can go a long way in changing the world.

 ### Always wear a smile for your smile might just brighten someone's day.